Albert0i/Veiltrace/pm2.md

 ---

-This guide ensures Veiltrace rises with each boot, breathes across cores, and listens through every trace.
-Let me know if you'd like to inscribe a deployment script or symbolic `.env` schema next.
+This guide ensures Veiltrace breathes across reboots, scales with grace, and listens through every symbolic trace.
+Let me know if you'd like to inscribe a deployment script or shape a `.env` schema that reflects your poetic architecture.